-Sofosbuvir is an antiviral medicine that is used to treat chronic hepatitis C in adults and children who are at least 12 years old or who weigh at least 77 pounds (35 kilograms).
+Sofosbuvir is an antiviral medicine that is used to treat chronic hepatitis C in adults and children who are at least 3 years old.

 Sofosbuvir must be given in combination with other antiviral medications (usually ribavirin with or without peginterferon alfa).
 Sofosbuvir should not be used alone.

 Sofosbuvir treats specific genotypes of hepatitis C, and only in certain people.
 Use only the medications prescribed for you.
 Do not share your medicine with other people.

 Sofosbuvir may also be used for purposes not listed in this medication guide.

 What are the possible side effects of sofosbuvir (Sovaldi)?